MEN’S U17-U21 RESIDENCY

 Vancouver Island Soccer League (VISL)

-The Vancouver Island Soccer League is a winter competitive league for our players to compete for the BC Men’s Provincial Championship and Canadian National Men’s Championships. www.visl.org
+The Vancouver Island Soccer League U21 and Div 1 are a winter competitive leagues for our players to compete for the BC Men’s Provincial Championship and Canadian National Men’s Championships. www.visl.org

 Pacific Coast Soccer League (PCSL)